January 17, 2024

 A Curated Approach for Key Populations

-To better reach key populations with HIV services, the activity provided outreach workers, including community health workers and peer outreach teams, with a message matrix to guide their distribution of self-testing kits at the community level.
-Panagora supported the activity integrating key population (KP)-specific indicators into its overall activity monitoring and evaluation dashboard.
+To better reach key populations with HIV services, the project team provided outreach workers, including community health workers and peer outreach teams, with a message matrix to guide their distribution of self-testing kits at the community level.
+Panagora supported the activity integrating key population-specific indicators into its overall monitoring and evaluation dashboard.
 RHITES-N, Acholi-supported interventions reached 8,896 individuals over the course of the activity.
-More than 95 percent of KPs engaged by outreach workers or clinical staff went for an HIV test and ART initiation among KPs increased by 94 percent October 2020 and September 2021 during which the peer navigation system, adherence clubs, and the Community Client-Led Antiretroviral Delivery system were in place.
-These outcomes reinforced the value of formative research in developing targeted interventions that effectively reach marginalized people.
+More than 95 percent of people engaged by outreach workers or clinical staff went for an HIV test and imitation of ART drugs increased by 94 percent between October 2020 and September 2021, when the peer navigation system, adherence clubs, and the Community Client-Led Antiretroviral Delivery system were in place.

 Community-Centered Family Planning Support

-Community dialogues for families, first-time parents, young people, and cultural and religious leaders identified practices including early marriage, polygamy, children as heritage, unemployment, and the importance of girl child education as factors affecting FP uptake in the area.
-The activity implemented community health campaigns and identified community influencers to engage communities in these dialogues to discuss sociocultural factors, myths, and misconceptions about FP to increase the acceptability of FP.
+Community health workers played a major role in the project’s family planning interventions in rural areas.
+Panagora supported this work by developing a social and behavior change strategy, gap assessment, and counseling guide for the community health workers.
+Community dialogues for families, first-time parents, young people, and cultural and religious leaders identified practices including early marriage, polygamy, children as heritage, unemployment, and the importance of girl child education as factors affecting family planning uptake in the area.
+The project implemented community health campaigns and identified community influencers to engage communities in these dialogues to discuss sociocultural factors, myths, and misconceptions about family planning to increase the acceptability of family planning.

 To learn more about RHITES-N, Acholi and its achievements, explore URC’s project page.